tlh22/TOMs/README.md

 <a name="installation"></a>
 ## **Installation**

+This video gives a briefly looks at the different setup aspects - https://youtu.be/32ajR6F6vmo
+< Further details required here >

 ### **QGIS** <a name="qgis"></a>

 TOMs is a python plugin that makes use of and extends tools within QGIS.
 TOMs follows the LTR (Long Term Release) of QGIS.